cncf/glossary/content/en/stateless-apps.md

 The application processes the request and immediately "forgets" about it.
 In short, stateless apps lack permanent storage.
 Hence state**less**, no state (data) is stored locally.
-Each utilization of the application is treated as an isolated session, Here's an example.
+Here's an example.
 When you use a search engine, and that search is interrupted (e.g., the window is closed), those search results are lost.
 You'll need to start your search again.